lborocs/22cob290-part2-team-07/design/Report/report.md

 Our [solution stack](https://en.wikipedia.org/wiki/Solution_stack) consists of: [Vue.js](https://vuejs.org/)^[<https://vuejs.org/>], a client-side reactivity framework; [Nuxt.js](https://nuxt.com/)^[<https://nuxt.com/>], a Vue framework for universal applications; and [Prisma](https://www.prisma.io/)^[<https://www.prisma.io/>], a database ORM.
 Every component of this stack supports [TypeScript](https://www.typescriptlang.org/)^[<https://www.typescriptlang.org/>] (TS) which became our language of choice.
-This provides type safety in all aspects of our code and requires the team to be proficient in only a single language, making it simple share and reuse code as a small team.
+This provides type safety in all aspects of our code and requires the team to be proficient in only a single language, making it simpler to share and reuse code as a small team.
 Finally, being a TypeScript solution, the server uses [Node.js](https://nodejs.org/)^[<https://nodejs.org/>] for the JavaScript runtime.

 ## Vue

 Vue.js is a JavaScript framework for building reactive single-page applications (SPA).
 Vue uses composition with reusable, reactive components.
-The reactive data-binding system handles updating the DOM whenever the underlying data, making it easier to build the application.
+The reactive data-binding system handles updating the DOM whenever the underlying data changes, making development much simpler.
 Single File Components (SFCs) are self containted units of the HTML, TS, and CSS which handle both the logic and the rendering.
 This gave us an intuitive way of diving up tasks between the team, as everyone could work on an individual components and then the functionality reused by another.

+Additionally, Vue works well with several build tools such as CSS pre-processors, enabling us to easily use SCSS, making it easier to write and maintain styles for the application.

 The nature of single-page applications provide fast transitions between pages as well as reducing the load on the server.
 The downside of this is a long initial loadtime as the client downloads and executes all of the JavaScript to build the DOM.
 We solved this by introducing [Nuxt](#nuxt).

 ## Nuxt

-Nuxt.js is a meta-framework built on top of [Vue](#vue) which introduces: file-based routing, api routes, and server-side rendering (SSR).
+Nuxt.js is a meta-framework built on top of [Vue](#vue) which introduces: powerful and flexible file-based routing, RESTful api routes, and server-side rendering (SSR) to improve performance.

-Nuxt.js is a server-side rendering framework built on Vue.js and this framework was used in this project for many reasons.
-It provided automatic rendering of components on the server-side which helped to improve the performance of the system.
-Nuxt also provided a powerful and flexible routing system allowing for the organisation of components and pages.

 Initially, the biggest help provided by Nuxt in our project was the provision of a structured filing system which split up the system's pages, components and assets, among other things, which allowed us as a development team to find and manage the code much more efficiently.
-Additionally, Nuxt came with a set of pre-configured build tools such as CSS pre-processors which we used in our project to implement SASS, making it easier to write and maintain styles for the application.

 All these libraries assisted in meeting the requirements in many different aspects.
 We were able to easily produce a responsive design[^req-13] and make elements reactive to provide up to date and accurate information, for example the kanban board[^req-06], just to name a few of the requirements hit due to these libraries.